Research Programs for UCSF Trainees

-The Pre-Health Undergraduate Program (PUP) is a summer clinical research training program for undergraduate students currently enrolled at the University of California, Berkeley (UCB), who are planning to attend dental, medical, nursing, pharmacy or physical therapy professional schools after graduation, and who have an interest in a career in clinical research.
-Accepted UCB students will be enrolled in the Designing Clinical Research course, will be paired with a UCSF professional student who is enrolled in the course, and will work with the UCSF professional student on their research project applying the principles learned in the course.
-The purpose of the course is to train UCB students to evaluate the medical literature, to design clinical and translational research studies, and to encourage long-term collaborations between UCSF and UCB students.
+The Pre-Health Undergraduate Program (PUP) is a summer clinical research training program for undergraduate students currently enrolled at accredited 4-year institutions who are planning to attend dental, medical, nursing, pharmacy or physical therapy professional schools after graduation, and who have an interest in a career in clinical research.
+Accepted students will be enrolled in the Designing Clinical Research course, will be paired with a UCSF professional student who is enrolled in the course, and will work with the UCSF professional student on their research project applying the principles learned in the course.
+The purpose of the course is to train students to evaluate the medical literature, to design clinical and translational research studies, and to encourage long-term collaborations between UCSF and undergraduate students.

 - Graduate Division Summer Research Training Program for undergraduates